sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 | [region](#spectoolsconfigurationterraformstates3region)                             | `string`  | Required |
 | [skipRegionValidation](#spectoolsconfigurationterraformstates3skipregionvalidation) | `boolean` | Optional |

+### Description

+Configuration for the S3 bucket used to store the Terraform state.

 ## .spec.toolsConfiguration.terraform.state.s3.bucketName

 ### Description

-This value defines which bucket will be used to store all the states
+This value defines which bucket will be used to store all the states.

 ## .spec.toolsConfiguration.terraform.state.s3.keyPrefix

 ### Description

-This value defines which folder will be used to store all the states inside the bucket
+This value defines which folder will be used to store all the states inside the bucket.

 ### Constraints